wmglab-duke/ascent/docs/source/Code_Hierarchy/Java.md

 The `addNerve()` method adds the nerve components to the COMSOL "model" object using Java.
-If the `"NerveMode"` in ***Sample*** ("nerve") is "PRESENT" ([S8 Text](S8-JSON-file-parameter-guide)) the program creates a part instance of epineurium using the `createNervePartInstance()` method in Part (`src/model/Part.java`).
+If the `"NerveMode"` in ***Sample*** ("nerve") is "PRESENT" ([Sample Parameters](../JSON/JSON_parameters/sample)) the program creates a part instance of epineurium using the `createNervePartInstance()` method in Part (`src/model/Part.java`).
 The `addNerve()` method then searches through all directories in `fascicles/` for the sample being modeled, and, for each fascicle,